Support

 What is “Neurodiversity”?

-How does the Assembly programme work?
+How does Assembly work?

-Our unique, needs-led programme is made up of a range of clinician-guided, parent-led modules to address your child’s specific needs and build your child’s social, emotional and executive function skills.
-We start with a holistic, trans-diagnostic assessment, which we have developed to provide a profile of each child’s individual strengths and difficulties.
-This enables our clinical team to recommend training modules that complement any other clinical recommendations parents might already have received.
-Our modules focus on the following skills:
+We start with our Assembly Profiling Tool, a holistic trans-diagnostic questionnaire, which we have developed to provide a profile of each child’s individual strengths and difficulties.
+This enables our clinical team to recommend activities which address the underlying processes which may be making school, friendships or home life difficult for your child.
+This approach complements any other clinical recommendations that parents might already have received.

 • Emotion regulation skills